evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Comfort/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 84kWh and a net capacity of 76,5kWh, meaning you have a 7,5kWh buffer for protection.
 (8,9%).
 The [WLTP range](../../../../guides/understandingrange/wltp) is 396 km (246 mi).
 The consumption is 19,3kWh/100km for the WLTP standard test.
+For more details about the range see real world data and our full range listing in our [range and consumption](rangeandconsumption/) page for this model.

 The maximum DC charging speed is 135kW.
 A full charge from 0 - 100% would take 63 minutes, while a more common scenario of 10-80% would take 30 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 73% resulting in an actual charge speed including time loss on 93kW.
 Each charge session would take 33 minutes and 40 seconds.